shivannis/xandr-docs-public/xandr-docs/monetize/working-with-roles.md

 ---
 title: Microsoft Monetize - Working with Roles
-description: The article defines roles for user access in the system at Platform or Feature level.
-You can customize roles as per business requirements. ms.date: 10/28/2023
+description: Explore defining user access roles in the system at Platform or Feature level.
+Customize roles to meet business needs. ms.date: 10/28/2023
 ---